linfan/opencv-text-detect/docker/README.md

 # Tesseract 4.0 compile tool

-This Dockerfile is only for compile Tesseract 4.0
+- `Dockerfile.pkg` docker container for compiling Tesseract 4.0 deb files
+- `Dockerfile.base` base image of text-detect server
+- `auto_pull.sh` auto check, build and run script for this repo

-Read [this](../README.md) to see how to use it.
+Read [here](../README.md) to see how to get start.